PhasesResearchLab/PyQAlloy/docs/source/pyqalloy.core.rst

 =====================

 .. note::
    This core module is not intended to be used at the moment.
-It will serve as a based for the GUI.
+It will serve as a base for the GUI in the near future.

 Submodules